albertodebortoli/Skiathos/README.md

 # Skiathos

-A minimalistic, thread safe, non-boilerplate and super easy to use version of Active Record on Core Data.
+A minimalistic, thread-safe, non-boilerplate and super easy to use version of Active Record on Core Data.
 Simply all you need for doing Core Data.
 Objective-C flavour.

 [Swift version](https://github.com/albertodebortoli/Skopelos)